Probing the size and binding energy of the hypertriton in heavy ion collisions

 Key to understand the role of hyperons in NS is the hyperon-nucleon interaction.
 A plethora of nuclear experiments have been performed or are being planned to produce and study the properties of ``hypernuclei'', a term typically used for a $\Lambda$ particle imbedded in a nucleus.
 Numerous properties of $\Lambda$-hypernuclei have been reported and compared to theoretical expectations.
-But none of these properties are more important than their binding energy.
+But none of these properties is more important than their binding energy.
 Its determination allows the theoretical adjustment of the $\Lambda$-nucleon interaction and to further predict other properties such as excitation energies, sizes and lifetimes.
 All these quantities, including the spins of light hypernuclei, are expected to be closely related \cite{DALITZ196258,Rayet-1966}, as observed in the case of halo nuclei \cite{TanihataPRL.55.2676}.

 The lightest observed hypernucleus is the hypertriton $^3_\Lambda$H, which has a large binding energy experimental uncertainty.
 Being the simplest of all hypernuclei, it is imperative to decrease this experimental uncertainty allowing for a more reliable description of heavier hypenuclei.
-A compilation of the $^3_\Lambda$H binding energy measurements is shown in Figure \ref{BL}, with data extracted from Refs. \cite{Prakash1961,RevModPhys.34.186,Mayeur1966,Chaudhari1968,BOHM1968511,BOHM19721,JURIC19731,DAVIS20053,AdamNature2020,Abdallah-2022}.
+A compilation of the $^3_\Lambda$H binding energy measurements is shown in Figure \ref{BL}, with data extracted from Refs. \cite{Prakash1961,RevModPhys.34.186,Mayeur1966,Chaudhari1968,BOHM1968511,JURIC19731,DAVIS20053,AdamNature2020}.
 For simplicity, I assume that statistical and systematical errors are uncorrelated and added according to $\sigma^2 = \sigma_{stat}^2 + \sigma_{sys}^2$.
-While Ref. \cite{JURIC19731} reports $B_\Lambda = 130 \pm 64$ keV, a recent STAR measurement obtained $406 \pm 62$ keV.
-An ALICE experiment \cite{Fonseca-2021} reported a much smaller preliminary value of $50 \pm 163$ \cite{Fecchio2021}, and a HADES collaboration experiment yielded a preliminary value of $256 \pm 42$ keV \cite{Spies2022}.
+While Ref. \cite{JURIC19731} reports $B_\Lambda = 130 \pm 50$ keV, a recent STAR measurement obtained $410 \pm 120$ keV \cite{AdamNature2020}.
+An ALICE experiment reported a much smaller value of $72^{+63}_{-36}$ keV \cite{arXiv:2209.07360}.
 The shaded band shown in Figure \ref{BL} is the result of a statistical model analysis conducted in Ref. \cite{MainzDataBase} for the average and uncertainty of the binding energies based on experimental errors and significant weights.
-The analysis of all existing data suggests that the $\Lambda$ is bound to a deuteron by only $135 \pm 50$ keV.
+The analysis of all existing data suggests that the $\Lambda$ is bound to a deuteron by only $148 \pm 40$ keV.